Top 20 Religiously Affiliated Colleges to Apply in 2022

 When it comes to choosing a college, did you know that “religious affiliation” is one of the criteria?
-These institutions have official religious affiliations that are closely incorporated into their cultures, but still, accept applicants who do not identify with their recognized faith.
+Yes, there are religiously affiliated colleges.
+These institutions have official religious affiliations that are closely incorporated into their culture.
+Yet accept applicants who do not identify with their recognized faith.

-While searching for colleges, when you discover a college which is religiously affiliated, are you disinterested or even more excited to send in your application?
+While searching for colleges, when you discover a college that is religiously affiliated.
+Are you disinterested or even more excited to send in your application?
 Well, to be honest, the differences among the colleges may not be as significant as you think, so if you want to apply to those colleges which are religiously affiliated, you can find them below.

 What are Religiously Affiliated Colleges?